A lot or a little?

 What parents need to know

-Parents need to know that Warcross is the first volume of a new futuristic cyberthriller by Marie Lu, author of The Young Elites and Legend.
+Parents need to know that Warcross is the first volume of a futuristic cyberthriller by Marie Lu, author of The Young Elites and Legend.
 There are a few violent scenes: video game mayhem, a real-life assassination attempt, an explosion that injures some young contestants.
 Strong language is mostly "hell," with "s--t" once or twice.
 Gamers celebrate with champagne.
-Two teens flirt and share a few passionate embraces.
+Two teens flirt and share a few passionate embraces, including in one brief scene when they're submerged in a hot spring without their clothes on, with only kissing described.

 What's the story?